 BA, Brown University

-Monograph in progress: Interpreting the Annunciation: The Virgin Mary’s Book in Medieval England
+Monograph in progress: The Virgin Mary’s Book at the Annunciation: Reading, Interpretation, and Vision in Medieval England

 Next book project: The English Cult of St. Bridget of Sweden